Mapoet/libstocksuquote/README.md

 `$ libstocks_client "RHAT+13000.PA"`

-this displays the quotes of RedHat and Alcatel (Paris) stocks like this:
+This displays the quotes of RedHat and Alcatel (Paris) stocks like this:

     "17h36"